Nick-Chapman/mentoring/TypeClasses-vs-OO.md

 This approach works really nicely for typeclass examples such as `Ord`, where the overloadeded function `<=` takes more than one argument of type `a`, because we can be sure by construction that the *same* dictionary is used for all `a`s everywhere.
 (Not so for OO, where it is somewhat of a problem to use virtual dispatch for binary or multi-arg methods).

 Finally, the typeclass aprroach allows overloaded methods which are indexed by their return type.
-The classic example of this in haskell is the `Read` typeclass, which provides an overloaded function to parse a value form a String (think `sscanf`):
+The classic example of this in haskell is the `Read` typeclass, which provides an overloaded function to parse a value from a String (think `sscanf`):

 ```
 class Read a where